anna099/hegel/culture/1-intro.md

 being at home in their world.

-There are two systems of dichotomies that self-consciousness posits following its entry into the stage of cultural formation: firstly, a religious worldview wherein the world is taken as untrue in contrast to a harmonious beyond, posited by **faith**, 'which has no actual present'.[^10] Secondly, when this faith is interpreted in the secular terms of the **Enlightenment**, the 'housekeeping of faith' is brought into 'disarray' as the present world is comprehended coldly in terms of *utility*, and the beyond is taken to be utterly unknowable '*absolute
+There are two systems of dichotomies that self-consciousness posits following its entry into the stage of cultural formation: firstly, a worldview wherein the world is taken as untrue in contrast to a harmonious beyond, posited by **faith**, 'which has no actual present'.[^10] Secondly, when this faith is interpreted in the secular terms of the **Enlightenment**, the 'housekeeping of faith' is brought into 'disarray' as the present world is comprehended coldly in terms of *utility*, and the beyond is taken to be utterly unknowable '*absolute